SageSeekerSociety/cheese-backend/docs/development-guide.md

 # Development Guide

+## Writing Clean Code

+Writing clean code is essential for maintainability and readability.
+It is important to follow the best practices and conventions of the language and framework you are using.
+Here are some general guidelines to follow:

+- Use meaningful names for variables, functions, and classes.
+We recommend using camelCase for variables and functions and PascalCase for classes.
+Avoid using abbreviations and acronyms unless they are well-known.

+- Keep functions and classes small and focused.
+A function should do one thing and do it well.
+If a function is too long or has too many responsibilities, consider breaking it down into smaller functions.
+Follow the SRP principle.

+- Avoid over-abstraction or over-optimization.
+Do not add unnecessary complexity or features that are not needed.
+Keep the code simple and easy to understand.
+Follow the KISS and YAGNI principles.

+- [Do not write comments](https://www.youtube.com/watch?v=Bf7vDBBOBUA), especially in Chinese.
+Instead, write self-explanatory code.
+Comments tend to become outdated and misleading over time.
+If you need to explain something, consider refactoring the code to make it more readable.
+Write comments only when necessary, such as explaining non-obvious performance optimizations, workarounds, corner cases, or references to math or algorithms.

+## Using Typescript

+Typescript is a superset of JavaScript and is very similar to JavaScript.
+But it is still important to understand the type system, which is the main feature of Typescript.
+In the perspective of programming language theory, type increases the expressiveness of the language, and Typescript is no exception.
+It is important to understand the type system to take full advantage of it.

+Here are some basic rules to follow when using Typescript:

+- Always use types, especially for annotating function arguments and return types.
+Understand TypeScript's type system is used to perform static type checking effectively at compile time, and it does not affect the runtime behavior of the code.
+If you really want to make sure the type is correct at runtime, you can use `is` type guards or `instanceof` operator.

+- Respect null safety.
+Use `null` and `undefined` only when necessary.
+Use [optional chaining](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) and [nullish coalescing operators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#nullish-coalescing) to handle `null` and `undefined`.
+Unless you know what you are doing, avoid using `!` to assert non-null.

 ## Extracting Data from Requests

 When extracting data from requests, there are two common approaches: using NestJS built-in pipes or using Data Transfer Objects (DTOs) with `class-validator` and `class-transformer`.